Cognigy/Documentation/docs/insights/global-filters.md

 2. At the top of the Insights page, you will see the **Filter Bar** including the **Endpoint** filter.
 3. Click **Endpoints**.
 4. Use the **Type to search** field to find a specific Endpoint or select Endpoints from the list.
 5. _(Optional)_ Activate the **Negate** option and select Endpoints you don't want to include in your analysis.
-All Endpoints except the selected ones will be included in your data graphs.
+All Endpoints except the selected ones will be included in your data charts.
 6. _(Optional)_ To view only selected options, click ![filter](../_assets/icons/filter.svg) in the **Type to search** field.
 7. _(Optional)_ To reset the search results, click **x** in the **Type to search** field.
 8. Click **Apply** to confirm and activate the filter settings.
 All dashboards and explorers will then display the data according to your selection.